 In recent years, Prolotherapy has built its reputation within the medical community for its clinically proven ability to treat hip pain.

 Prolotherapy involves injecting a natural regenerative solution with tiny needles.
-This has been shown to stimulate the production of collagen cells, the small cells needed to repair the joints and help with hip pain.
+This stimulates the production of collagen cells, the small cells needed to repair the joints and help with hip pain.

 As prolotherapy is helping to treat the root cause of hip pain, it is deemed to be a permanent fix, preventing the symptoms from returning.